XSS-exploit/gitChtulu/DOCUMENTATION.md

 # Introduction
-GitConvex is a web app for managing your git repositories.
+gitcthulu is a web app for managing your git repositories.
 It is supported by Linux, Mac OS and Windows.
-The [latest version](https://github.com/neel1996/gitconvex/releases) of GitConvex supports git features such as initializing and tracking a git repo, staging and unstaging changes, committing changes, pushing changes to the selected remote and so on.
+The [latest version](https://github.com/neel1996/gitcthulu/releases) of gitcthulu supports git features such as initializing and tracking a git repo, staging and unstaging changes, committing changes, pushing changes to the selected remote and so on.
-The main goal of this platform is to act as a web-based alternative for native git GUI clients and also to provide an option for managing git repos which are residing in servers with no GUI.
-Gitconvex is also available as a docker image along with the yaml files included in the repo for deploying it with k8s or docker swarm, which makes it a viable option for managing git repos residing within containers.
+The main goal of this platform is to act as a web-based alternative for native git GUI clients and also to provide an option for managing git repos which are residing in servers with no GUI. gitcthulu is also available as a docker image along with the yaml files included in the repo for deploying it with k8s or docker swarm, which makes it a viable option for managing git repos residing within containers.
 ## Table of Contents
 [Requirements](#requirements)<br>
 [Download Options](#download-options)<br>